-The Visa on Arrival scheme for Vietnam, which I used the first time I flew into Ho Chi Minh City is quite well known – involving an Approval Letter which can be exchanged for the visa at the main airports.
+The old Visa on Arrival (VOA) scheme for Vietnam – which I used the first time I flew into Ho Chi Minh City – is quite well known and involes an Approval Letter which can be exchanged for a visa at the main airports (this is now starting to be phased out).
 Unfortunately, this system only works for those international air arrivals with the offices to convert it into a visa, so when arriving at other borders, such as the river border here, you’ll need to get the visa a different way.

 This can be achieved at an Embassy, which is time-consuming if you aren’t nearby one or don’t want to spend the couple of days lead time getting the visa from the Embassy in Cambodia.
 Now it seems that an actual issued e-visa – not to be confused with Visa On Arrival (VOA) – is an option as the arrival point is listed as approved on the website.

-If you are looking for information travelling the other way, from Chau Doc (Vietnam) to Phnom Penh (Cambodia) I don’t have first-hand experience of this, but I read that e-visas for Cambodia can’t be used at this checkpoint – but a visa can be arranged with the boat companies for arrival or maybe even on arrival at the crossing itself.
-Also, if you plan to do this route as a day trip, or return rather than a linear journey continuing on to Vietnam, be aware of if your visa allows single or multiple entries.
+If you are looking for information travelling the other way, from Chau Doc (Vietnam) to Phnom Penh (Cambodia) I don’t have first-hand experience of this, but when I checked in 2019 I read that e-visas for Cambodia can’t be used at this checkpoint – but a visa can be arranged with the boat companies for arrival or maybe even on arrival at the crossing itself.
+Also, if you plan to do this route as a day trip, or return rather than a linear journey to Vietnam, be aware if your visa allows single or multiple entries.